• Skip to primary navigation

 It's also great if there are any ingredient shortages (say, due do an ongoing global pandemic) or if you just want to avoid using up all your best baking ingredients.

-For a full size version of this recipe, check out my overnight focaccia.
-For a speedy full size focaccia, check out my 2-hour Ligurian focaccia.
+For a full size version of this recipe, check out my thick and fluffy overnight focaccia.

 Jump to: